 For a scheduled cesarean delivery, intravenous ZDV should begin 3 hours before surgery, according to standard dosing recommendations [2].
 Other antiretroviral medications taken during pregnancy should not be interrupted near the time of delivery, regardless of route of delivery.
-Because maternal infectious morbidity is potentially increased, clinicians may opt to give perioperative antimicrobial prophylaxis.
-No controlled studies have evaluated the efficacy of antimicrobial prophylaxis specifically for HIV-1 infected women undergoing scheduled operative delivery [187].
+Because maternal infectious morbidity is potentially increased, clinicians should consider perioperative antimicrobial prophylaxis.
+Although no controlled studies have evaluated the efficacy of antimicrobial prophylaxis specifically for HIV-1 infected women undergoing scheduled operative delivery, use of prophylactic antibiotics at the time of cesarean delivery is generally recommended [195].

 Unanswered questions remain regarding the most appropriate management of labor in cases in which vaginal delivery is attempted.
-Increasing duration of membrane rupture has been demonstrated consistently to be a risk factor for perinatal transmission among women not receiving any antiretroviral therapy [107, 161, 188, 189].
-Among women receiving ZDV, some studies have shown an increased risk of transmission with ruptured membranes for four or more hours before delivery [9, 93] but others have not [92, 163].
-The additive risk and the critical time of ruptured membranes for perinatal HIV-1 transmission in women with low viral loads and/or receiving combination antiretroviral therapy are unknown.
-Obstetric procedures increasing the risk of fetal exposure to maternal blood, such as amniocentesis and invasive monitoring, have been implicated in increasing vertical transmission rates by some but not all investigators [92, 190-192].
+Increasing duration of membrane rupture has been demonstrated consistently to be a risk factor for perinatal transmission among women not receiving any antiretroviral therapy [107, 196-1981.
+Among women receiving ZDV, some studies have shown an increased risk of transmission with ruptured membranes for four or more hours before delivery [9, 93], but others have not [92, 199].
+Obstetric procedures increasing the risk of fetal exposure to maternal blood, such as amniocentesis and invasive monitoring, have been implicated in increasing vertical transmission rates by some, but not all, investigators [92, 200-202].
 If labor is progressing and membranes are intact, artificial rupture of membranes or invasive monitoring should be avoided.
 These procedures should be considered only when obstetrically indicated and the length of time for ruptured membranes or monitoring is anticipated to be short.
-If spontaneous rupture of membranes occurs before or early during the course of labor, interventions to decrease the interval to delivery, such as administration of pitocin, might be considered.
+If spontaneous rupture of membranes occurs before or early during the course of labor, interventions to decrease the interval to delivery, such as administration of oxytocin, may be considered.